-Mrs. Homa Sarshar Gift to Jordan Center for Persian Studies and Culture
+Mrs. Homa Sarshar's Gift to UCI Jordan Center for Persian Studies & Culture

 We would like to thank Mrs. Homa Sarshar for her generosity and giving to the Dr. Samuel M. Jordan Center for Persian Studies and Culture.
 Her gift brings us one step closer to finish building our Persian library.Homa Sarshar is a published author, award-winning journalist, writer, and media personality.
 She is the author of four books and the editor of eleven other volumes, including five volumes of the Iranian Women's Studies Foundation Journal and four volumes of The History of Contemporary Iranian Jews.
 Her latest book Sha’ban Jafari was the number one best seller Persian book in Iran and abroad in the year 2003.
 From 1964 to 1978, she worked as a correspondent, reporter, and columnist for Zan-e Ruz weekly magazine and Kayhan daily newspaper in Iran.
 During this period, she also worked as a television producer, director, and talk-show host for National Iranian Radio & Television.
 In 1978, Sarshar moved to Los Angeles where she resumed her career as a freelance journalist, radio and television producer, and on-air host.